number-25/autodidacticism/Cheatsheets/NF_core_notes.md

 lists the specific options used.
 The .json is then provided to the executor when we run the pipeline, using the `--params-file` option.
-* nf-core contain an `nf-core launch` program which allows users to easily, and interactively, construct a custom params file for a workflow which corresponds to the exact options one needs; e.g. this genome, this index, these UMIs and so on.
+* nf-core contains an `nf-core launch` program which allows users to easily, and interactively, construct a custom params file for a workflow which corresponds to the exact options one needs; e.g. this genome, this index, these UMIs and so on.
 [See more here](https://nf-co.re/launch).

 ## Offline usage
 If we anticipate that we won't have internet access when running the pipeline, we can download the entire nf-core pipeline locally, including all the test data and container images, allowing us to run it anywhere we need.
 This can be perform with `nf-core download <pipeline name>`.

 ## Linting
-* To check our pipeline against nextflows community best practices, we undertake 'linting' - a series of checks will be performed to ensure that files are in their correct location, they are present where they should be present and so on -- ``nf-core lint`
+* To check our pipeline against nextflows community best practices, we undertake 'linting' - a series of checks will be performed to ensure that files are in their correct location, they are present where they should be present and so on -- `nf-core lint`
 * Custom workflows which are not intended to be used as official nf-core pipeline, will often fail linting due to the various modifications which will be made to 'de-officialize' the default nf-core template.
 See [guidelines](https://nf-co.re/docs/contributing/tutorials/unofficial_pipelines) for additional recommendations.
 * The python tool **prettier** can be used to check the formatting of our markup files, these including markdown files.
 It is run by using `prettier -c .`.
 See for [more](https://nf-co.re/docs/contributing/code_formatting).
 * To modify which files can be ignored during linting, we can modify the .nf-core.yml file in the base directory.
 See information at 1hr 5min [here](https://www.youtube.com/watch?v=ZD0SBjMUy4w&list=PL3xpfTVZLcNhoWxHR0CS-7xzu5eRT8uHo&index=19)